When Is Engram Worth Switching To?

 Engram is worth it if you explicitly want a fuller board redesign and are willing to practice long enough for the symbol and number logic to become usable instead of theoretical.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Engram can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Engram can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Engram is most useful when you want a deeply reworked language-optimized layout and you are willing to relearn its symbol logic instead of treating punctuation as an afterthought.